 6. Language Usage

-- MAXIMUM TIME: 12 minutes
+- Maximum time : 12 minutes

-- Number of questions: 30 questions
+- Number of questions : 30 questions

-Example question:
+Example questions:

 A. I went to the store, and I bought a new dress